git-town/git-town/website/src/preferences/sync-feature-strategy.md

 to conflicts, you have a chance to resolve them and continue syncing by running [git town continue](../commands/continue.md).

-When continuing an interrupted sync, Git Town continues to safe-force-push and rebase until the safe-force-push succeeds without removing commits from the tracking branch that aren't part of the local Git history.
+When continuing the sync this way, Git Town tries again to safe-force-push and rebase until the safe-force-push succeeds without removing commits from the tracking branch that aren't part of the local Git history.

-If you do an interactive rebase that removes commits from the tracking branch as part of a sync, this will lead to an infinite loop.
-You can break out of that by doing a less aggressive rebase that doesn't remove the remote commits.
+This can lead to an infinite loop if you do an interactive rebase that removes commits from the tracking branch while syncing it.
+You can break out of this infinite loop by doing a less aggressive rebase that doesn't remove the remote commits.
 Finish the Git Town command and then clean up your commits via a separate interactive rebase after the sync.
-At this point all commits from the tracking branch will be a part of your local Git history, and the safe-force-push will remove them even if your local branch no longer contains them.
+At this point another sync will succeed because the commits you have just cleaned up are a part of your local Git history now.

+The rule of thumb is that pulling in new commits and cleaning up old commits must happen separately from each other.
+Only then can Git guarantee that pulling in changes happens without losing commits.

 ## change this setting